This post contains affiliate links. As an Amazon Associate we earn from qualifying purchases — at no extra cost to you.

 Mix Patterns Like a Pro

-- Choose a hero pattern (tapestry floral, Persian-style rug) and support it with subtle textures.
+- Choose a hero pattern (a tapestry floral or Persian-style rug) and support it with subtle textures.

-- Stick to your color palette to keep it cohesive.
+- Stick to your color palette to keep everything cohesive.

 - Try caned or tufted upholstery for old-world charm.

-Layer two rugs slightly askew for that “collected over time” look—bonus points if one is faded or distressed.
+Layer two rugs slightly askew for that “collected over time” look, and you get bonus points if one is faded or gently distressed.

 10. Furniture That Feels Legendary (But Is Totally Practical)